tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 >
 > I speculate that the need for writers to have deep technical knowledge diminishes as Tech Comm teams grow in size and as other skills become more important than they are for smaller Tech Comm teams.
 I'm not claiming that deep technical knowledge is useless.
 I'm suggesting that (to frame it negatively) neglecting deep technical knowledge has less severe consequences than neglecting content curation, doc tool set, or workflow considerations. ([Adding Value as a Technical Writer](https://withintheordinary.wordpress.com/2016/12/21/adding-value-as-a-technical-writer/))

-## Tech comm work that gets neglected

-If you spend excessive amounts of time learning to code, at the expense of tending to other documentation tasks such as shaping information architecture, analyzing user metrics, overseeing translation workflows, developing user personas, ensuring clear navigation, and more, your doc's technical content may improve a bit, but the overall doc site will go downhill.
+In other words, if you spend excessive amounts of time learning to code, at the expense of tending to other documentation tasks such as shaping information architecture, analyzing user metrics, overseeing translation workflows, developing user personas, ensuring clear navigation, and more, your doc's technical content may improve a bit, but the overall doc site will go downhill.

 Additionally, while engineers can fill in the deep technical knowledge needed, no one will provide the tech comm tasks in place of a tech writer.
 As evidence, just look at any corporate wiki.
 Corporate wikis are prime examples of what happens when engineers (or other non-tech writers) publish documentation.
 Pages may be rich with technical detail, but the degree of ROT (redundant, outdated, trivial content) gets compounded, navigation suffers, clarity gets muddled, and no one can find anything.